vocdoni/docs/docs/protocol/entity-metadata.md

 | Storage of text records           |          ✓          |      ✓      |
 | Storage of array of text records  |          ✓          |      ✓      |
 | Other Vocdoni specific interfaces |          ✓          |      ✓      |

-## Subscription

-A user can subscribe to any entity she pleases.

-Because the resolver architecture, metadata of different entities may exist in different resolver contracts.

-The client app stores the resolver and the entityId of the entity and fetches the data when it needs.

-### Entities curated lists

-In order to provide an entry point for a user to find entities to subscribe we have `Entities curated lists`.

-These are smart contracts that conform to a specific interface that allows users to fetch the available entities of this list.

-- An entity itself can a have pointer to a list of trusted lists of entities
-- Can be used for testing scenarios
-- The owner of the list can establish a KYC process, or complex logic to appear on the list

-#### Nested entities

-In the `keys` example above I suggested `vndr.vocdoni.entities.trusted`.
-Which is a key that points to an `Entities curated list`.

-This allows each entity to define its own list of trusted/child/supported entities.
-Is a very simple discovery/filtering/reputation mechanism that we can make use of while we wait for more complex Identity support.

-- A big organization could list all its departments.
-And each department could do the same to its sub-departments and so on...
-- It is a very elegant way to filter, especially if a list is big, there are entities with similar names...
-- It does not require almost any UI implementation on the client side.
-- Can be used to find additional trusted gateways in case the ones of the current entity are down.